COURSE DESCRIPTION

 Intended learning outcomes:

-- principles and challenges of sustainable resource management
+• Understand the principles and evaluate the challenges of sustainable resource management in different environmental and cultural contexts.

 Learning and teaching methods: